-The School of Information Sciences is committed to diversity, inclusion and equal opportunity for all.
-Our commitment to promote, protect, and ensure diversity is rooted in the belief that a diverse society, and diverse information professoriate, are essential for the free exchange of ideas, debate, research, academic freedom, growth, responsibility, knowledge, integrity, cooperation and success in both local and global contexts.
+The School of Information Sciences (SIS) is committed to diversity, equity, and inclusion for all.
+Our commitment to promote, protect, and ensure diversity is rooted in the belief that a diverse society, and diverse information professoriate, are essential for the free exchange of ideas, knowledge creation, research, academic freedom, personal and professional growth, cooperation and success in both local and global contexts.

 We believe it is critical for information professionals to have diverse perspectives in order to have the compassion and empathy needed to effectively serve their communities, and make a positive impact on society.

 SIS supports a number of initiatives and activities to foster a diverse, equitable and inclusive learning environment for all members of our community.
 Our work is guided by the Diversity and Inclusion Statement of the School of Information Sciences, adopted in September 2007, and reaffirmed annually.

 Get to Know our Community

 SIS appoints a faculty member to serve as Diversity and Inclusion Officer.
 Their role is to monitor and advocate for diversity, equity and inclusion in curricular and co-curricular opportunities and initiatives at SIS.
 Our current Diversity and Inclusion Officer is Devendra Potnis.

 Please reach-out to them if you would like to discuss any issue related to diversity, equity and inclusion at SIS.